Battle of Trafalgar: Pursuit of Villeneuve

-Early in 1805, Vice Admiral Lord Nelson commanded the British fleet blockading the Mediterranean port of Toulon.
+Early in 1805, Vice-Admiral of the White Horatio Nelson, 1st Viscount Nelson commanded the British fleet blockading the Mediterranean port of Toulon.
 Unlike William Cornwallis, who maintained a close blockade off Brest with the Channel Fleet, Nelson adopted a loose blockade in hope of luring the French out to battle, saying, "to be able to get at the enemy you must let them come out to you, if you cannot get at them."
 However, Villeneuve's fleet successfully evaded Nelson's when the British were blown off station by storms.
 Nelson commenced a search of the Mediterranean, supposing that the French intended to make for Egypt, but Villeneuve instead took his fleet through the Strait of Gibraltar, rendezvoused with the Spanish fleet in Cádiz, and sailed as planned for the Caribbean.
 Once Nelson realised that the French were crossing the Atlantic, he set off in pursuit.
 (Note: Admirals of the time, due to the slowness of communications, were given considerable autonomy to make strategic as well as tactical decisions.)